mhatvan/dawcomparison/README.md

 producers, audiophile hobbyists & bands who are just starting out to find the perfect digital audio workstation (DAW) for their use case.

-## Interested in contributing to the project ?
+## Interested in contributing to the project?

 For bugs, just open a pull request.

 For new feature requests, you can open a new issue and see if it finds approval.

-## Help appreciated to keep the content up to date !
+## Help appreciated to keep the content up to date!

 Since there is no API for DAWs, the information is mostly static and will need continous content updates.